d0ugal/home/README.rst

 Home
 ====

 Codes for automating your house.
-WIP.
+WIP project by Dougal Matthews.